 How you pack your daypack, of course, depends on many factors that are unique to your trip.
 Generally, it’s easier and less systematic than packing a multinight pack.
 But the rules are generally the same: Keep heavier items lower and closer to your back, and keep items you’ll need on-hand toward the top.

 Make sure you have plenty of layers packed for potential weather changes.
 Keep water easily accessible and your essentials bag within reach, usually in a side pocket.

 Because of the size difference between a daypack and a large pack, where you put your items does differ slightly.
 But, similar to packing a large pack, you may want to separate your gear into smaller bags for ease of storage.
 This will make everything much less hectic in your main backpack compartment.

 - Use a checklist (and check it twice) so that you don’t forget anything.

-- Bring plenty of water and snacks!
+- Bring plenty of water, snacks, and food!